 This prize is funded by a grant from the Mary P. Dolciani Halloran Foundation.
 Mary P. Dolciani Halloran (1923-1985, pictured) was a gifted mathematician, educator, and author.
 She devoted her life to developing excellence in mathematics education and was a leading author in the field of mathematical textbooks at the college and secondary school levels.
 Read more about her and the Foundation.

-Nomination Procedure: Nominations should include a letter of nomination, a short description of the work that is the basis of the nomination including complete bibliographic citations, and a CV.
+Nomination Procedure: Nominations should include a letter of nomination, the nominee's CV, and a short citation to be used in the event that the nomination is successful.

 About this Prize: This prize is funded by a grant from the Mary P. Dolciani Halloran Foundation.